Because white-knuckling isn't a solution.

 Bonus: How To Build A Sobriety Toolbox.
 A five page guide on how to create your own sobriety toolbox, complete with 27+ tools, and links to videos/tutorials.

-I am a writer, sobriety teacher and coach who creates tools, resources, and educational programs for those who are looking to create a meaningful, effective, individualized, and holistic path to recovery.
-My belief is that everyone struggles from addiction on some level, that there is no one right way to recover, and no matter who we are or where we are on our own path, knowledge is the key to self-empowerment and freedom.
+I am a writer, sobriety teacher and coach who creates tools, resources, and educational programs for those who are looking to create a modern, effective, individualized, and holistic path to recovery.